sheeperino/SSG-custom-macro/README.md

 - Reset in the pause menu
 - Change window titles with F12, allowing for an easier OBS setup
 - Daily attempts counter
+- Automatically resets your settings to your favorite ones

 ## Planned Features